Accidentally Put Detergent In Softener | Laundry Mishap Fixes

 If you’ve already run a load with this mistake unnoticed, don’t panic.
 Here’s how to recover:

-- If you notice persistent foam leaks around your washer door or dispenser area after completing cycles: Stop using the machine temporarily until it’s inspected to prevent mechanical damage from overflowing suds reaching internal components like pumps or motors.
+3. If you notice persistent foam leaks around your washer door or dispenser area after completing cycles: Stop using the machine temporarily until the suds clear and the area is inspected.
+This helps prevent leaks from reaching places they should not.

 The Role Of Washer Types In Handling This Mistake Differently